About Blair Estate

 Blair Estate is in Ayrshire, in South West Scotland.
 The estate is ideal for country house parties or corporate use.
 The estate is privately owned and is part of the international Green Tourism initiative, which supports sustainable tourism.
 Blair Estate is only available on an exclusive-use basis, staffed and catered including a butler, house staff and chef.

-Blair House sleeps up to 34 guests in 17 bedrooms.
+Blair House sleeps up to 30 guests in 15 suites and bedrooms.
 Each suite or bedroom is generously sized and has either an en-suite or dedicated bathroom.
 The house is in three wings – East Wing, West Wing and the ‘1668’.
 There are five spacious suites and bedrooms, on the first floor, four of which can be made up as super-king or twin beds.

 The West Wing has seven spacious bedrooms over three floors, and includes two beautiful suites, one of which has a four-poster bed.
 The remaining five bedrooms can be made up as super-king or twin beds.